rpst39/OpenCore-EFI-Acer-V3-571G/README.md

 The serial number is removed.

-SMBIOS is MacBookPro11,1 to run macOS Big Sur
+SMBIOS is MacBookPro10,2.

+Currently using Ventura with [this](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Guides/Ivy_Bridge.md) guide.

 # Specs